ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-16.md

 ## Instructions
 Create a function (e.g., `sendToModel()`).
 Inside, log `"sendToModel called"` to confirm it runs.

+## 💡 Code Hints

+**Creating functions?** You'll need to define a function that you can call later.
+Check out the [Functions section in SNIPPETS.md](./SNIPPETS.md#functions) for function creation examples.

 ## ✅ Check
 1. Open your webpage in a browser
 2. Open Chrome DevTools (F12) and go to the Console tab